matthias-reis/carda-gatsby/content/articles/2021/08/horte-maa-antaa-yon-vaientaa-1.md

 title: Horte "Maa antaa yon vaientaa"
 subTitle: Psychedelic Shoegaze From Finnland
 seoTitle: Horte "Maa antaa yon vaientaa" – Psychedelic Shoegaze From Finnland
-description: Psychedelic shoegaze sound with a strong woman at the microphone - If you feel addressed by this as I do, you should definitely carry on reading.
-  Horte's new album delivers exactly this.
+description: Psychedelic shoegaze sound with a strong woman at the microphone – If this is your cup of tea, you should definitely carry on reading.
+Horte's new album is so much more than just this.
 Here are all the details about it.
 image: /img/horte-horte-maa-antaa-yon-vaientaa.jpg
 copyrigt: Horte
 ogImage: /img/horte-horte-maa-antaa-yon-vaientaa-fb.jpg